-a) Students nearest the windows will close them before leaving.

-- b) The classroom teacher will be the last to leave the room.
+- a) Students nearest the windows will close them before leaving. - b) The classroom teacher will be the last to leave the room.
 He or she will turn out all lights and close the door as he or she leaves. - c) Classroom teachers will take their fire drill packets and class grade books with them when they leave their classrooms. - d) The first two students reaching the exit doors will hold the doors wide open until everyone has filed out. - e) Staff and students will move far enough away from the building to avoid possible injury from fire and falling embers, and also, to remain clear of emergency vehicle traffic. - f) Once outside, each teacher must account for every student in the class.
-Classroom teachers will take roll for their class and; - 1) hold up a Green Card (all students accounted for) - 2) hold up a Red Card (missing student (s) listed) - 3) hold up a White Card (extra students listed)
+Classroom teachers will take roll for their class and; - 1) hold up a Green Card (all students accounted for) - 2) hold up a Red Card (missing student (s) listed)